lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 *This post was originally written in [portuguese](https://lurodrigo.github.io/2017/05/computacao-simbolica-R-2-4/).*

-Today, I'm going to show how we can extend the little language we developed in the previous post so we can define new functions from the existing ones using sums, products, and compositions.
+Today, I'm going to show how we can extend the little language we built in the previous post, enabling us to define new functions from existing ones using sums, products, and compositions.

 As a starting point, it might be useful to get the code as finished on the last post.
-It's available [here](https://github.com/lurodrigo/symbolic/blob/master/R/symbolic_01_en.R)
+It's available [here](https://github.com/lurodrigo/symbolic/blob/master/R/symbolic_01_en.R).

 Defining sums and products
 --------------------------